360Controller/360Controller/Readme.md

 ## Usage
 The driver exposes a standard game pad with a number of standard controls, so any game that supports gaming devices should work.
 In some cases, this may require an update from the developer of the game.
 The preference pane uses the standard macOS frameworks for accessing HID devices in addition to access of Force Feedback capabilities.
 This means that the preference pane is a good indicator that the driver is functional for other programs.

 It is important to note that this driver does not work, and can never work, with Apple's "Game Controller Framework."
-This GCController framework corresponds to physical gamepads that have been offically reviewed by Apple and accepted into the mFi program.
+This GCController framework corresponds to physical gamepads that have been officially reviewed by Apple and accepted into the mFi program.
 Due to the fact that we are not Microsoft, we cannot get their gamepad certified to be a GCController.
 This is an unfortunate oversight on Apple's part.
 If you would like to discuss this, please do so at [this location.](https://github.com/360Controller/360Controller/issues/55)

 Users have been maintaining a [partial list of working and non-working games.](https://github.com/360Controller/360Controller/wiki/Games) Please contribute your findings so that you can help others debug their controller issues.